PythonInNotASnake/SubScan/README.md

    <h3>Ports scan</h3>

-   Use this command to scan the ports of a machine
+   Use this command to scan open ports on a machine

    ``SubScan.scan_ports('ip', 'search_range', timeout, thread_number)``